-Though Nicaragua is still a developing nation, one of the poorest in Latin America, it was once a colonial power to rival Antigua, Guatemala.
+Though Nicaragua is still a developing nation, one of the poorest in Latin America, it was once a major colonial power and is clearly on the path to greater glory again.
 This country controlled one of the world's most important waterways, the fastest connection (prior to the Panama Canal's construction) between the Atlantic and Pacific Oceans.
 Thus Nicaragua's cultural and architectural treasures include splendid Spanish colonial cities replete with opulent churches and magnificent buildings, most spectacularly displayed in the popular tourist and retirement destination of Granada.

 Morgan's Rock — Southern Pacific Coast